tobiasmarciszko/tobiasmarciszko.github.io/_posts/2019-11-04-first-post.md

 ```

-The structured binding inside the for loop can also be assigned directly in the the for statement:
+The structured binding inside the for loop can also be assigned directly in the for statement:

 ```cpp
     for (const auto& [index, n1, n2]: data) {